bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 This will launch the automated installer.
 Just follow the prompts and you'll be on your way.
 It takes a few minutes to install, so be patient, and the installer will occasionally need some input from you.

-{% include image.html file="pi-hole-install.png" description="Pi-hole Automated Installer" %}
+{% include image.html file="pi-hole-install.png" %}

 Pi-hole needs a static IP address to function correctly.
 You can let the installer use whatever dynamic IP address your router has assigned to it, or you can set a different unique address yourself.

-{% include image.html file="pi-hole-static.png" description="Pi-hole Requires a Static IP address" %}
+{% include image.html file="pi-hole-static.png" %}

 When the installer finishes, you should get a message like the one below.